jzkarap/GoBlog/README.md

 # GoBlog

 CURRENTLY
 GoBlog includes a script that will build an initial database, using sql.
+It is a blogging website built using ASP.NET Core.

 Users can view posts (most to least recent), in an index view which truncates posts over 300 characters in length, or view full-length posts in a single-post view.
 Posts include a title, a date created, a creator, a body of text, and a number of associated tags.